Set up a connector to import healthcare EHR audit data (preview)

 (Optional) Step 6: Schedule the script to run automatically

 To make sure the latest auditing data from your healthcare EHR system are available to tools like the insider risk management solution, we recommend that you schedule the script to run automatically on a daily basis.
-This also requires that you update the EHR auditing data in the text file on a similar (if not the same) schedule so that it contains the latest information about patient records access activities by your employees.
+This also requires that you update the EHR auditing data in the same text file on a similar (if not the same) schedule so that it contains the latest information about patient records access activities by your employees.
 The goal is to upload the most current auditing data so that the Healthcare connector can make it available to the insider risk management solution.

 On your local computer, click the Windows Start button and then type Task Scheduler.